 But, that doesn’t make for a great gonzo horror movie, does it?
 Elizabeth Banks and her team have reimagined the story.
 What if, instead, the bear had found the cocaine, ingested it, got addicted and extremely aggressive?

 Now THAT’S A MOVIE!

-This is Elizabeth Bank’s first horror directorial effort, and she shows great instincts for how to craft a great action horror sequence.
-It seems that her experience working with James Gunn in Slither and Brightburn have paid dividends.
+Despite that this is Elizabeth Bank’s first horror directorial effort, she shows remarkable instincts for how to craft a great action horror sequence.
+Her experience working with James Gunn in Slither andBrightburn has certainly paid dividends.
 The timing of the comic beats consistently hit, and when called for, the big horror action set pieces are spectacular.
 You will remember the tree climbing sequence and the ambulance sequence forever.

 Also, is it wrong to want the kids to get mauled by the bear?
 Maybe?
-Guilty as charged.
-Also, some viewers will cringe at the casualness that cocaine is presented with, but I would doubt that anyone with ’80s level drug aversions will be the target audience for this.
-Word is with the initial success ($52 million in two weeks, on a $35 million budget, which is a pretty big risk given the nature of this film) you can expect the copycat coke horror movies to go into production.
+Consider me guilty as charged.
+The casualness that cocaine is presented with may be cringe-inducing, but I doubt that anyone with ’80s-level drug aversions will be the target audience for this.
+Because of the initial success ($52 million in two weeks, on a $35 million budget, which is a pretty big risk given the nature of this film) you can expect the copycat cocaine horror movies to go into production.
 Regrettable, but inevitable, I suppose.

-Cocaine Bear is currently in wide release in Theaters, and given that I was in a nearly full matinee showing, it may be in the cinemas for a few more weeks, Though it is likely also to hit streaming in a couple weeks since Universal has a 17 day streaming release window.
+Cocaine Bear is currently in wide release in Theaters, and given that I was in a nearly full matinee showing, it may be in the cinemas for a few more weeks, Though it is likely also to hit streaming in a couple of weeks since Universal has a 17-day streaming release window.
 It is rated R for copious use of narcotics (by a bear, mostly), lots of profanity, and some pretty grisly violent sequences.
 (Yay!)